zhhuta/vpsnet/vps.net.md

 		vms_db = init_db()
 		build_infra(cred,infr,vms_db)

-Script will create next files:
+So our script will create the following files:

- * `credentilas.cfg` contain credentails to api.vps.net
+ * `credentilas.cfg` This contains credentails to api.vps.net
- * `infra.cfg` contain informaont aobut infrastructure
+ * `infra.cfg` This contains information about our infrastructure
- * `infra.db` containe dst id, ip address, password of vms
+ * `infra.db` This contains the dst id, ip address, password of vms
- * `hosts` containe IP_ADDRESS HOSTNAME record of out infra servers
+ * `hosts` This contains the IP_ADDRESS HOSTNAME record of our infra servers
- * `servers.txt` containe sorted infromatin about servers and groups, servers belongs.
+ * `servers.txt` This contains sorted information about our servers.

-As last step we should distribute our ssh public keys over servers.
-We going to automate this task too.
+One last step - you probably want to distribute your public SSH keys across your infrastructure.

+Now check new version of vps.net.py where we use vpsnet python module.

 +++++++++++++++++++++